 I know your life doesn’t look like your friends’ lives.
 You’ve had to sacrifice so much.
 You’ve missed out on so much.
 You’ve been shipped off to family members and friends during emergencies, sometimes without any warning.
 We’re sorry.
 You’ve said your bedtime prayers over Facetime or Phone calls more times than anyone should need to.

 You’ve had to grow up much too fast.
 You’ve listened to doctors and therapist tell your parents all the things your sibling isn’t going to do.
 You’ve heard all the side effects and possible complications.
 You’re scared more than you’re willing to admit.
 You understand more than people may think, while so many things are so confusing.
 You’ve watched as your mom and dad fought back tears and tried to smile.
 They told you nothing was wrong, but you knew differently.

 And it broke your heart, but you pretended like it didn’t.
 You put on a brave face, and you tried to make your mom smile.
-You tried to make your brother is sister smile.
+You tried to make your brother or sister smile.
 That’s one of your superpowers you know.

 I wish I had a way to make it better for you, but I don’t.
 I can’t wave a magic wand and make your brother or sister all better, I wish I could.
 I can’t make the difficult parts of your childhood better, but I can tell you this.
 Your suffering is not wasted.
 You are going to be the most amazing adult.
 Teenager.
 Child.
 You already are.